paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-090-volunteers-for-prosperity-program.md

 ### Statutory Notes

 #### Effective Date
-Chapter effective Oct.
+Section effective Oct.
 1, 2009, see section 6101(a) of Pub.
 L. 111–13, set out as an Effective Date of 2009 Amendment note under [section 4950 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section4950&num=0&edition=prelim), The Public Health and Welfare.

 #### Ex.
 Ord.
 No. 13317.
 Volunteers for Prosperity
 Ex.
 Ord.
 No. 13317, Sept.
 25, 2003, 68 F.R.
 56515, as amended by Ex.
 Ord.
 No. 13418, Dec.
 14, 2006, 71 F.R.
 75647, provided: